bkold/CarbonCopy/README.md

 To Do's
 ============

-Add the ability to change profile image in profile page unser settings
+Add the ability to change profile image in profile page user settings